 Canoa Youth Art Club

 In November 2016, to aid in the rebuilding and revitalization of Canoa, Fiesta de Colores gathered 25 international and national artists to collaborate with local artists and community members on over 30 large-scale murals, creating a living outdoor gallery in the streets of Canoa and transforming the face of the town in only 7 days.
-For many of Canoa's youth, who have had little exposure to street art or access to art programming, the experience of meeting professional artists from all over the world and being a part of their artistic process was incredibly inspiring and impactful, and many began to request art classes geared towards muralism and painting.
+For many of Canoa's youth, who have had little exposure to street art or access to art programming, the experience of meeting professional artists from all over the world and being a part of their artistic process was incredibly inspiring, and many began to request art classes geared towards muralism and painting.

 In response to this demand, Fiesta de Colores teamed up with local arts organization, Alégrate Canoa, and the local high school, Colegio Nacional Elias Cedeños Jerves to form Canoa's first official art club.
 Supported by a generous grant from The Cloudbase Foundation, the Art Club offers high school students from Canoa and the surrounding communities a sustainable art program that offers free weekly art classes.
 By generating an interest in art and offering an outlet for creative expression, the art club aims to curb juvenile delinquency, beautify Canoa’s streets, and offer employment opportunities to local artists.

 Weekly art club meetings, led by local and visiting artists, consist of workshops in painting techniques and art theory.
 Each semester, the club designs and paints a public mural together, putting their new skills into practice and beautifying their school campus with colorful murals that celebrate Canoa's biodiversity and rich culture.

 To donate to support the Canoa Youth Art Club, or for information on how to participate as a visiting artist, please contact us here.